croaky/blog/articles/gitignore.md

 # .gitignore

-Configure `~/.gitignore` for all projects on a machine and `project/.gitignore` for local overrides.
+Configure `~/.gitignore` for all projects on a machine and `project/.gitignore` for project-specific overrides.
 [Example](https://github.com/croaky/laptop/blob/master/dotfiles/git/gitignore):

 ```